 Keep a written journal for 2 weeks.
-There should be a minimum of 3 entries per week.
+There should be a minimum of 3 entries per week/one paragraph per entry.
 Identify specific behaviors that you see in people that are discussed within the manual and your chosen textbook.
 You may use your own personal experiences, behaviors observed in movies, on television or any other media device.
 Turn in as an assignment.